jpmbvistro/Food-Aid/README.md

 have requesting aid auto forward to the chat on client side.

 creating a custom error for when req w/o conversation

+Check API key for Error re: token generation; Turns out it was a type error re: identity as string